abemlucas/instagram-photos-scraper-python/README.md

 Developing a program that downloads the desired number of photos of each Instagram account found in the instagram.csv file.

-## Running locally
+## Prerequisites:

-Prerequisites: Python 3.6+, Upgraded Pip, Create an 'images' folder.
+Python 3.6+, Upgraded Pip,'images' folder.

 Updating pip on Windows: